Meet the Team

 Jason Harlan is Chief Executive Officer of Fieldstone.
 He has over 25 years of experience in energy and infrastructure as an investment banker, utility executive, developer, and finance/corporate attorney.
-He has transacted in nearly 50 countries around the world in the sector.
+He has transacted in 50 countries around the world in the sector.

 He joined Fieldstone in 2003, after launching and guiding the highly successful 1.7 Billion US $ investment in the integrated Berlin utility by Southern Company (later Mirant) over a seven year period.

 He led the management buy out of Fieldstone from Gensec, a division of Sanlam in 2003-4.
 Harlan stepped back from a full time role at Fieldstone when he assumed a position as head of a sugar-based ethanol company in Africa and Latin America for two prominent family offices (Rupert and DeBenedetti) from 2007-2010, while maintaining his stake in the Fieldstone business.